10 of the Best Companies with Paid Maternity Leave

-While this issue has been hot for a number of years, companies are taking family leave into their own hands as opposed to relying on (non-existent) government regulations.
+While this issue has been hot for a number of years, companies are taking paid family leave into their own hands as opposed to relying on (non-existent) government regulations.

 First things first: What’s the standard?
 As a woman who plans to have children in the near future, I’m embarrassed I didn’t know this.